Skip to main content

 2. styles --- CSS class definitions that control the visual appearance applied by decorators

-Add named CSS class definitions to the styles object in your risksheet.json.
+Add named CSS class definitions to the styles section in your sheet configuration.
 Each entry maps a CSS class selector to a string of CSS properties.
 The class name must start with a dot (.), and the CSS properties must be wrapped in curly braces.
+Without the braces, styles may fail to apply.

 RPN Threshold Styles

-This example defines a three-tier color scheme for Risk Priority Number values:
+This example defines a three-tier color scheme for Risk Priority Number (RPN) values:

 CSS ClassVisual EffectTypical Use